 How to process frames from XIMEA CB654 camera?

 That camera generates very high data rate.
 Maximum performance for the camera could be evaluated as 71 fps * 65 MPix = 4.6 GPix/s.
 This is very complicated task just to send that data stream from camera to host PC.
 PCI-Express Gen 3 x8 is the only choice to cope with such a stream.
 That's what XIMEA has brilliantly implemented and the task has been solved.
 By XIMEA API we can send all frames to PC in realtime.

-If we don't need just to get a ROI from that high resolution image sensor, the task becomes much more complicated.
+If we need to get maximum data rate from that high resolution image sensor, the task becomes really complicated.
 Raw data stream of 4.6 GPix/s (which is equal to 5.8 GB/s, because we have 10-bit pixels) after demosaicing is tripled, so at the end of image processing pipeline we will have almost 14 GB/s stream in 24-bit RGB format!
 As soon as we do computations at 16 bits per color channel, we should process two times more.
-There are no chances to solve that task on CPU, though it is not easy to get a solution on GPU either.
-Still, such solutions exist, we just need several GPUs for parallel image processing.
+There are no chances to solve that task on CPU, though it is not easy to get a solution on GPU either, thoigh this is possible.

 Fig.3.
 Fastvideo SDK to process raw images from XIMEA GMAX3265 mono and color cameras

 In most cases there is no need in realtime image processing for such applications, though the question about the performance is the key issue, especially for that GMAX3265 image sensor.
 We do need to get it as high as possible.
 If we consider for comparison, how Fastvideo SDK on good GPU can process frames from 48 MPix CMOSIS camera, we can get rough understanding about expected performance and utilized image processing pipeline.